Night at the Museum: Home media

-Awards
+Accolades

 Sequels

-Night at the Museum was followed by a sequel titled Night at the Museum: Battle of the Smithsonian, which was released on May 22, 2009 in North America.
-A third film, Night at the Museum: Secret of the Tomb, was released on December 19, 2014 in North America.
+Night at the Museum was followed by a sequel titled Night at the Museum: Battle of the Smithsonian, which was released on May 22, 2009, in North America.
+A third film, Night at the Museum: Secret of the Tomb, was released on December 19, 2014, in North America.

 In 2016, The Hollywood Reporter stated that the Alibaba Pictures Group intended to remake the film.
-On August 6, 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated sequel to Night at the Museum is in development.
-The project will be released as a Disney+ exclusive film, as a co-production between Walt Disney Studios Motion Pictures and 20th Century Studios.
-Night at the Museum: Kahmunrah Rises Again was released on December 9, 2022.
+On August 6, 2019, following the purchase of 21st Century Fox and its assets by The Walt Disney Company, Disney CEO Bob Iger announced that a fully animated sequel to Night at the Museum was in development.
+The project was released as Night at the Museum: Kahmunrah Rises Again on Disney+ starting on December 9, 2022, as a co-production between Walt Disney Studios Motion Pictures and 20th Century Studios.